Narasimman-V/pagination-x/README.md

 	- Users can search through multiple columns individually using the respective text box at the column header.
 	- A button is displayed at the top above the table (with the default label 'Col Search').
 By default text boxes are displayed for all searchable columns.
 Clicking this button toggles the display of these column search boxes.
 	- If both 'search' and this options are enabled, only one is active at a time.
 For example, if user uses the 'search' option, automatically any/all individual search done by the user earlier is/are cleared and vice versa.
+	- Column search can be for exact or partial match.
+	- Please refer '5.2.4 columns' section to know how to configure different options.
 - **colSearchLabel**
 	- Lets developers set the label for the button displayed at the top above the table.
 Default value is 'Col Search'.
 	- This button lets users toggle the display of column search text boxes displayed at the top of every searchable columns.